 Columbia University has a rich history of Jewish Studies.
 From past professors such as Salo Baron and Yosef Hayim Yerushalmi to current giants in their respective fields like Professors Beth Berkowitz, Elisheva Carlebach, Jeremy Dauber, Rebecca Kobrin, Dan Miron, Seth Schwartz and Michael Stanislowski.

 The Institute for Israel and Jewish Studies is Columbia University’s center for the academic study and discussion of Jewish life, history, and culture as well as Israel and all of its complexities.
-The director of the IIJS is Professor Jeremy Dauber.
-Consult their website for more information, including a list of all of the IIJS events.
+The co-directors of the IIJS are Professor Elisheva Carlebach and Professor Rebecca Kobrin.
+Consult their website for more information, including a list of all the enriching IIJS events.